MyLink album art

 First, download and install bliss, following the installation instructions. bliss works on Windows, Mac and Linux.

-Enter the location of your music library (this may be direct to the SD card or device you connect via USB into your car) and click Add and change cover art.
+Enter the location of your music library (this may be direct to the SD card or device you connect via USB into your car) and click the ON/OFF button under Cover art.
 You get the cover art settings:

 We can now set the MyLink's album art rules: